1. Home

 Supporting direct federal regulation of methane

-The EPA is writing a new rule to regulate methane emissions from America's oil and gas production.
-At bp, we’re all in.
-We want a strong rule that brings everybody in our industry on board to tackle this potent greenhouse gas.
+Last year, the EPA released a new rule regulating methane emissions from America's oil and gas production.
+Here at bp, we want a strong rule that brings everybody in our industry on board to tackle this potent greenhouse gas.

-That’s why we've been asking the EPA to be open to new, better technologies as they’re available.
+That’s why we've been encouraging the EPA to adopt better technologies as they’re available.
 Regulations often pick one solution that exists today and require its use into the future.
 A rule that embraces innovation is one that supports real climate progress and America’s natural gas industry.
-It’s a real flex.

 💡 What is methane gas?